 How long does it take?

-Depending on your Laser Hair Removal treatment it can take anywhere between 15 min – 1 hour, your initial consultation may take slightly longer as we assess your needs, and expectations as well as your hair and skin type and determine a treatment regime that suits you.
+Depending on your Laser Hair Removal treatment it can take anywhere between 15 min – 1 hour, your initial laser hair removal consultation may take slightly longer as we assess your needs, and expectations as well as your hair and skin type and determine a laser treatment regime that suits you.
 Every Laser Hair Removal treatment, like every client, is unique.
-Individual treatments vary according to skin and hair colour, the lighter your skin and darker your hair, the better the results to be expected.
+Individual laser treatments vary according to skin and hair colour, the lighter your skin and darker your hair, the better the results to be expected.

 How many treatments will I require?